easyrun32/here-listen/README.md

 ## Also to delete docker images

-This site will help alot
+This site will help alot.
+Or you can clean docker by doing this just clears docker dangling volume

 ```
+npm run clean
 ```

 - [free my memory from docker evils hands link](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes)